MatheusSC017/RPA_Jobs_Register/README.md

 The second argument represents the path to the file where the list of extracted jobs is stored.

-> python main.py register-jobs "https://forms.office.com/r/zfipx2RFsY" --filepath "joblist.pkl"
+> python main.py register-jobs <Google form link:string> --filepath "joblist.pkl"